Etm571/dagensverb/README.md

     docker-compose down -v

+---

 ## Scripts

 - `npm run dev`: Start the development server.
 - `npm run build`: Build the application for production.
 - `npm start`: Start the production server.
 - `npx prisma studio`: Open Prisma Studio to manage your database.

+## Todo

+1. Various frontend fixes.

+2. Expand the functionality of the admin panel.
+The ability to see the upcoming verbs, override the queue, creating subadmins and more...

+3. Better error handling and correct status codes.

 ## Contributing